 You’re serious?
 People really can get over this?

-Meet George, a former student from my “Get Over Your Partner’s Past Fast” online course:
+Meet (another!)
+Zachary, a student just two and a half weeks into my “Get Over Your Partner’s Past Fast” online course:

-If you need more testimony, you can see, hear, and read dozens of retroactive jealousy success stories on this page.
+If you need more testimony, you can see, hear, and read dozens more retroactive jealousy success stories on this page.